dominiksalvet/ux430ua-jack-volume/README.md

 ### Instructions

-This project is [gim](https://gitlab.com/dominiksalvet/gim) compliant since it's version 1.4.0 and so to **automatically install it's latest stable release**, open a terminal emulator and use the following command:
+This project is [gim](https://gitlab.com/dominiksalvet/gim) compliant since version 1.4.0.
+And so to **automatically install it's latest stable release**, open a terminal emulator and use the following command:

 ```sh
 sudo gim install https://gitlab.com/dominiksalvet/ux430ua-jack-volume.git